lrq3000/hexiano/README.md

 Description
 ----------------
-Hexiano is an Open-source isomorphic musical keyboard.
+Hexiano is an Open-source isomorphic musical keyboard, and technically a sample-based synthesizer.

 Isomorphic means that all intervals, chords, and scales have identical patterns, regardless of the key in which one plays.

 Isomorphic keyboards are an old concept, and some layouts are more than a century old (Janko, Wicki-Hayden).

-Hexiano not only aims to deliver the isomorphic keyboard concept to the Android platform, but it is also committed to give you ergonomic tools to get the most out of these amazing keyboards.
+Hexiano not only aims to deliver the isomorphic keyboard concept to the Android platform, but it is also committed to give you ergonomic tools to get the most out of these amazing keyboards, with all the options you need to customize your own Hexiano experience.

 See http://www.altkeyboards.com/ for more information about these instruments.